Top Singing Tips for High School Choir Success

 Body Language

 Your body language can enhance your performance.
-Stand tall with good posture, and use your arms and hands to express the music.
+Stand tall with good posture.
 Avoid crossing your arms or fidgeting, as this can distract from your singing.

 Rehearsal Etiquette

-Being a good choir member means respecting your conductor and fellow singers.
+Being a good choir member means respecting the conductors and fellow singers.
 Arrive on time, be prepared, and listen attentively during rehearsals.
 This attitude fosters a positive environment and helps everyone succeed.

 Practice Makes Perfect